 - 1. Leg Armor: Check that the front and sides of the knee are covered.
-Have the fighter flex their knees (either a deep knee bend or one knee at a time) and see that the knee remains covered and that the articulation (if any) does not gap.
-Check for sharp edges, broken or missing rivets, or other signs that the equipment is falling apart. - 2.
+If you are concerned about coverage during combat, have the fighter flex their knees (either a deep knee bend or raise one knee at a time) and see that the knee remains covered.
+Check for signs that the equipment is faulty. - 2.
 Groin: ASK the fighter if they have remembered their cup or groin protection.
-Do NOT attempt to check for it physically. - 3.
+Do not attempt to check for it physically. - 3.
 Kidneys: Check for kidney armor.
-(Kidneys are located in the back, at the bottom of the ribs, but the armor should also extend around to the sides.) - 4.
+Kidneys are located in the back, at the bottom of the ribs. - 4.
 Elbows: Check that the point and sides of each elbow are covered.
-Have the fighter flex their elbows and see that the elbow remains covered and that the articulation (if any) does not gap.
-Check for sharp edges, broken or missing rivets, or other signs that the equipment is faulty.
+If you are concerned about coverage during combat, have the fighter flex their arm to validate that the elbow remains covered.
+Check for signs that the equipment is faulty.